So I am sitting at a coffee shop today on vocal rest.

 Its been day 100 or so of straight meditation.
 Maybe I missed a day in there, but it feels like its been 100 days or so of straight meditation.

 I have also learned how to serve since moving home.
 I work at a beer hall.
 Its fucking rad.
 The people are chill.

-What the hell does this have to do with being a personal trainer and teaching yoga and well being?
+So what the hell does this have anything to do with being a personal trainer and teaching yoga and well being?

 Sometimes, the path you take towards your well being LOOKS NOTHING like you thought or think it should.

 I hated my first month home.
 Jarring, awkward, knowing little to no one from my days of high school.
 But I knew one thing.